 The Size of the Law Firm You Work For

-Bigger firms, or “Biglaw,” generally equals bigger starting salaries.
-These firms have the resources to hire top legal talent and to employ large numbers of employees.
-Bigger firms are often competing for graduates from top law schools who have graduated at, or near the top of their class.
-Because of this, they are employers with lawyer salaries at the top end of the pay scale.
+Larger firms, known as “Biglaw,” typically offer higher starting salaries.
+They have the means to hire top legal talent and employ many people.
+These firms often compete for graduates from prestigious law schools who have performed exceptionally well.
+As a result, they offer lawyer salaries at the higher end of the pay scale.

 Some bigger firms start new lawyers at salaries in excess of $200,000 per year.
 The tradeoff for this kind of income is probably quality of life.
 Young lawyers in their first year and beyond are expected to earn their generous lawyer salaries by working long hours.
 And lawyers work long hours.